Skip to main content

 Improved Design and Layout

 The design and layout of "Orkestrator" boasts a lot of features and functionality, but it is not very user-friendly.
 With the new interface we are working on, we are aiming to make the platform more user-friendly and intuitive, streamlining the UI and UX.
-Here is a sneak peak of the new design:

 No more Reservations